jaimegsn/gestao_pagamento/documentation/backend-features.md

 - **Action**: Extract budget data in JSON and set it in the specified expense category
 - **Return**: Expense category is setted with a budget

+##### Scenario 4: Register with an JSON Data and a spending ceiling included in it (IN UML)

+- **Start**: Is received JSON data from the client to register a expense category with a spending ceiling
+- **Action**: Read JSON for extract expense category data with your spending ceiling and register it
+- **Return**: expense category is recorded with success

+##### Scenario 5: Setting the spending ceiling for a specific expense category with a JSON Data (IN UML)

+- **Start**: Is requested by the client to set the spending ceiling for a specific expense category
+- **Action**: Extract spending ceiling data in JSON and set it in the specified expense category
+- **Return**: Expense category is setted with a spending ceiling

 ### Feature 10: Get Expense Categories

 ##### Scenario 1: Get a specific expense category and your current values.
 (IN UML)